jadlevine/Silver-and-Gold/README.md

 ### **_Description_**

-A JavaScript/HTML/CSS homage to "Silver and Gold" by PANDASAURUS GAMES, where points are earned by exploring Treasure Maps.
+A JavaScript/HTML/CSS homage to the game "Silver and Gold", where points are earned by exploring Treasure Maps.
 The player with the most points after 4 rounds wins!

 ---